Best in Travel is here! Discover 2025’s destinations

 Explore the backroads of Portugal by car or motorbike

-Exploring Portugal with your own vehicle allows you to roam freely without being bound to the public-transport schedule.
+Exploring Portugal in your own vehicle allows you to roam freely without being bound to the public transport schedule.
 The country’s network of estradas (highways) is continually being upgraded and expanded, with main roads paved and in generally good condition.
 Driving can, however, be tricky in Portugal’s small walled towns, where roads may taper to donkey-cart size before you know it, and fiendish one-way systems can force you out of your way.

-Scooters can be rented in larger cities and all over the coastal Algarve.
-Prices run around €40 per day, though you can get big discounts for multi-day rentals.
-There are also a few motorcycle rental outfits; prices start at €70 per day.
+Rent scooters in larger cities and all over the coastal Algarve.
+Prices run around €40 (US$43.27) per day, though you can get big discounts for multi-day rentals.
+There are also a few motorcycle rental outfits; prices start at €70 (US$75.72) per day.

 Don’t bother flying

 Flights within mainland Portugal are expensive and, for the short distances involved, not really worth considering.
-Nonetheless, TAP has multiple daily Lisbon–Porto and Lisbon–Faro flights year-round, all less than an hour.
+Nonetheless, TAP has multiple daily Lisbon to Porto and Lisbon to Faro flights year-round, all less than an hour.
 For Porto to Faro, change in Lisbon.

 Pedal through stunning Portuguese landscapes by bicycle

 Even though there are few dedicated bicycle paths, cycling is popular in Portugal.
-Possible itineraries are numerous in the mountainous national and natural parks of the north (especially Parque Nacional da Peneda-Gerês), along the coast, or across the Alentejo plains.
+There are numerous possible itineraries in the mountainous national and natural parks of the north (especially Parque Nacional da Peneda-Gerês), along the coast, or across the Alentejo plains.
 Coastal trips are easiest starting from the north and heading south, following the prevailing winds.
-More demanding is the Serra da Estrela (which serves as the “mountain run” for the Volta a Portugal, a multi-stage road bicycle race).
+The Serra da Estrela (which serves as the “mountain run” for the Volta a Portugal, a multi-stage road bicycle race) is more demanding.
 You could also try the Serra do Marão between Amarante and Vila Real.

 Rattle across Lisbon and Porto via tram